infinum/qa-handbook/Testing/Testing - Exploratory Testing.md

 Exploratory testing on web and mobile apps is similar, but there are some differences in the testing process due to the different characteristics of web and mobile apps.
 It's important to understand the different characteristics of each platform.

 - For example, when testing web apps, you need to check that it works correctly on different browsers, operating systems, screen sizes and resolutions to ensure it looks and behaves correctly on different devices.
-- On the other hand, mobile app need to be tested on different devices, operating systems, screen sizes and resolutions and also in different orientations (portrait and landscape) to ensure that it works correctly on different devices.
-Additionally, mobile apps needs to be tested on different network conditions to ensure that they can handle different network speeds and connection types.
+- On the other hand, mobile apps need to be tested on different devices, operating systems, screen sizes and resolutions, and also in different orientations (portrait and landscape) to ensure that it works correctly on different devices.
+Additionally, mobile apps need to be tested on different network conditions to ensure that they can handle different network speeds and connection types.
 Also, mobile apps have different interaction patterns such as gestures, touch, and different navigation patterns which need to be tested on different platforms (iOS, Android, etc.)

 ### Heuristics in Exploratory Testing

 Heuristics are general principles or rules of thumb that can be used to guide the testing process.
 In exploratory testing, heuristics can be used to guide the tester in discovering defects and testing new areas of the application.
-Some common heuristics that can be used in exploratory testing include error guessing, boundary testing, cause-and-effect graphing, checklists, pair testing, exploring the application with different perspectives and mind mapping.
+Some common heuristics that can be used in exploratory testing include error guessing, boundary testing, cause-and-effect graphing, checklists, pair testing, exploring the application with different perspectives, and mind mapping.
 If you want to learn more about heuristics, check out the [Heuristics in the testing](https://infinum.com/handbook/qa/testing/heuristics-in-testing) section of our QA handbook.

 ### Creativity and Research in Exploratory Testing